 This is a grant funded position and is not eligible for severance pay.

-Bachelor’s degree in science with up to 1 year of laboratory experience.
+- Bachelor's degree in science with one year laboratory experience

 An employee in this position must complete all appropriate background checks at the time of hire, promotion, or transfer.